swisscatplus/EM_onrobot/README.md

 ## Improvements & Roadmap

-- Replace odometry with **Dynamixel ROS 2 driver** once integrated.
-- Improve camera-based map correction under different lighting conditions.
-- Extend support for **multi-robot deployments**.
-- Add **MPC-based navigation** for path following.
 - Expand documentation with troubleshooting and advanced usage examples.
-- Strengthen **CI/CD pipelines** for automated builds and tests.

 ---